dankmeme01/globed/README.md

 Here is a list of known issues or something I cannot test:

 * Mod does not compile with MSVC on windows due to winsock issues
-* Mac is supported but I don't do Mac testing since I don't own one.
+* Mac is supported but I don't do Mac testing since I don't own one, so it's not guaranteed to be stable.
-* death effects do not work on Android
-* auto music sync when spectating does not work on Mac
+* Auto music sync when spectating does not work on Mac and Android
-* spectating does not work on Android (geode bug)

 ## Special thanks